 • Adverse psychological impact, as measured by symptoms of depression, anxiety, stress, social dysfunction, and feelings of isolation.
-Depression can be measured as clinical (e.g. the Hamilton Rating Scale) or non-clinical depression (e.g. Carroll Rating Scale) (Kane & Radosevich, 2011a) or can be disability specific (e.g. Glasgow Depression Scale for people with a Learning Disability) (Cuthill, Espie, & Cooper, 2003).
-Anxiety may have been measured for example by general anxiety scales such as the Anxiety Adjective Checklist or Zung's Self-Rating Anxiety Scale (Kane & Radosevich, 2011a) or the Glasgow Anxiety Scale for people with a learning disability (Hermans, van der Pas, & Evenhuis, 2011).
+Depression can be measured as clinical (e.g., the Hamilton Rating Scale) or non-clinical depression (e.g., Carroll Rating Scale;Kane & Radosevich, 2011a) or can be disability specific (e.g., Glasgow Depression Scale for people with a Learning Disability) (Cuthill, Espie, & Cooper, 2003).
+Anxiety may have been measured for example by general anxiety scales such as the Anxiety Adjective Checklist or Zung's Self-Rating Anxiety Scale for people with a learning disability (Hermans, van der Pas, & Evenhuis, 2011).